-TiVo's uncertain future

-There's no bright future in a large of the content of th There's no bright future in a business strictly focused on DVRs, and TiVo seems to recognize this.
+TiVo's uncertain future There's no bright future in a hust There's no bright future in a business strictly focused on DVRs, and TiVo seems to recognize this.
 But entering the platform wars now may be too little, too late: The competition between streaming "hubs," including both device/operating systems like Roku and in-app hubs like the Apple TV app, is already robust.
 TiVo may be able to leverage its existing user base, but its current monetization plan has the potential to rile up that base.
 It appears to be on shaky ground with this move.